Configuring existing Conferencing Nodes

 |Description||An optional field where you can provide more information about the Conferencing Node.|

-If you change the system location of an existing Conferencing Node, all existing calls will be disconnected and the Conferencing Node will be restarted.
+If you change the system location of a Conferencing Node, all existing calls will be disconnected and the Conferencing Node will be restarted.

 |Enable maintenance mode||

 While maintenance mode is enabled, this Conferencing Node will not accept any new conference instances.
-For more information, see About maintenance mode.
+For more information, see Taking a Conferencing Node out of service.

 The maintenance mode setting will persist after a reboot.